-The very first step is to analyse your network and really understand what it’s made of – your lanes, carriers, needs, volumes … everything!
+The very first step is to analyze your network and really understand what it’s made of – your lanes, carriers, needs, volumes … everything!
 Given the growing complexities in transportation, this is a challenging but vital exercise.

 You also must know the data.
 Making your procurement solution a part of your transportation management system (TMS) is a best practice because it gives you access to a wealth of information.
 That data could include things like score carding and historical shipment data for example on check-in and check-out times, transit times, wait times and loading and unloading times at facilities.
 Access to this information allows you to make it part of the procurement and negotiation process.

 Once you know your network and the data, you can present it as an opportunity to carriers.
 It’s important to articulate the requirements of the lanes so carriers can truly understand them and come back with a rate that’s both competitive and realistic.
-All of the optimisation scenarios in the world won’t do any good if they’re not executable.
+All of the optimization scenarios in the world won’t do any good if they’re not executable.
 And that means doing the best possible job of identifying the network and the requirements.
 Remember, it's only paper until you get to execution.
-That’s when you can optimise the decisions you made during the procurement event.
+That’s when you can optimize the decisions you made during the procurement event.

 Finding the right solution

 There are four main categories of capability that are essential.

 - Bid preparation: The data gathering of historic lanes and rates, pricing, incumbents and service needs, as well as the period to formulate your bid strategy

 - Execution: Configuring the bid, sharing the lane attributes with your respective carriers, monitoring the bid and potentially providing feedback between rounds